shahriar-reza/battle-in-the-city/README.md

 # battle-in-the-city
-A simple 2D shooting game, deveopled using JAVA
+A simple 2D shooting game, developed using JAVA